 The two-day e-PRO® program provides a learning experience to help real estate professionals thrive in the competitive world of online real estate and make you more efficient, more mobile and more practical using technology to enhance your business.
 Upon completion of the two days, you will be able to develop a comprehensive plan to implement social media and use technology to further your business while saving you money and time.

 GRI: Market Essentials: Property Condition (3 Hours – Agency Law & 3 Hours – Disclosure)

-This class is intended to help the REALTOR® identify their role in qualifying a property to get it ready for listing.
-Students will review “red flag” issues and the impact they can have on disclosures, inspections, appraisals and ultimately – the closing.
-It will include scenarios that will carry through each unit of the class highlighting the buyer’s and seller’s perspective of the process.
+This course will help you identify your role in qualifying a property to get it ready for listing.
+Students will review “red flag” issues and the impact they can have on the transaction.

 RISK MANAGEMENT SERIES